-Every reader will want to know the same thing: Does your protagonist get what she wants?
+Every reader will want to know the same thing: Does your protagonist get what they want?
 How?
 And what are the consequences?

-Even if the protagonist somehow steals the money, hides it, and has to serve a decade in prison, the reader knows that after that decade is up, the protagonist will get out and have the riches she wanted all along.
+Even if the main character somehow steals the money, hides it, and has to serve a decade in prison, the reader knows that after that decade is up, the protagonist will get out and have the riches they wanted all along.

-Your first task as you end is to answer the audience’s first question: “Does the protagonist get what he/she wants?
+Your first task when writing the ending to your story is to answer the audience's first question: “Does the protagonist get what he/she wants?
 If so, how?
 If not, why not?
 And then, what are the consequences?”